Are you a naturopath managing women with infertility or diminished ovarian reserve?

 Who can join?

-- Members of naturopathic associations that are recognised by the World Naturopathic Federation.
+- Member of a naturopathic associations that is recognised by the World Naturopathic Federation.

-- Have been in clinical practice for five or more years.
+- Have been in clinical practice for two or more years.

 - Manage women that seek help with reproduction and infertility.